40 Basic Egyptian Arabic Phrases to Sound Local

 Apologising when you bump into a woman (if you’re a man)

 Bumping into a woman is slightly more cause for concern in Egypt (or other Middle Eastern countries) if you’re a man.
-I’ve seen people do it, and what I notice is that the men apologise by saying salaam 3aleikum as if they were greeting them.

 You can interpret this any way you will, but I interpreted it as a slightly more formal acknowledgement of respect of the other person than simply saying “sorry”.